Major Nelson: How’d you get in that crazy bottle, anyway?

 There never would have been a Mike D’Antoni without Don Nelson.

 Don Nelson invented Mike D’Antoni’s system.
 Every last bit of it.
 The small ball, with a power forward at center, and a small forward at power forward.
 The spread floor, with three point shooting at the four or five.
-Throwing the least efficient form of offensive basketball there is and has ever been, the big man post-up, right into the trashcan where it belongs.
+Throwing the least efficient form of offensive basketball there is and ever has been, the big man post-up, right into the trashcan where it belongs.
 The uptempo game, with relentless fast breaks, and running after made baskets.
 Taking the first open shot, and particularly the early offense three.
 The three-point-bombing, scoring point guard who stretches the defense to the absolute breaking point, because he is just as likely to bury a three-pointer in your mug if you sag off, as he is to beat you off the dribble if you push up.
 And the point forward who stretches the defense another way, exploiting another mismatch while allowing your point guard to rest and spot up.

 Did not Don Nelson pioneer all of those things?
 Suffer the vicious slings and arrows of an ignorant Warriors press for all of those things?
 What came first, Seven Seconds or Less or Nellieball?
 All Warriors writers who were around for RunTMC and yet refuse to acknowledge the truth of this matter should be ashamed of themselves.
 It would appear that they’ve put the carrot of exclusive access and career advancement ahead of what should be the ideals of their profession.